-Three courses currently offered in the Department of Family and Consumer Sciences require reservation forms: (a) FMD 242, (b) FN 310, and (c) CS 432.
-The reservation form is completed during pre-registration after the student's first semester as an FCS major requiring one or more of the aforementioned courses.
-The reservation forms are located in Appendix B.
+Three courses currently offered in the Department of Family and Consumer Sciences require reservations: (a) FMD 242, (b) FN 310, and (c) CS 432.
+The reservation form is completed digitally during pre-registration after the student's first semester as an FCS major requiring one or more of the aforementioned courses.
+Copies of the reservation forms are located in Appendix B.